blackmed007/Employee_System/README.md

-# Employee_System
+# Employees_System

-Simple EmployeeSystem Program using python
+Simple Employees_System Program using Python
 The program provides the following operations:

 ○ 1) Add new employee